stormwrath/gitcode/pythonlearning/factorial/README.md

 #test of python publish

-there is some bug in origin shiyanlou'reference
+there are some bug in origin shiyanlou'reference.